 10. Additional alternatives.

 Some approaches that are not related to Alzheimer’s disease show progress in helping to slow down early-onset Alzheimer’s.
 This includes treatments for cardiovascular health and diabetes, antioxidant therapy, and cognitive learning programs.
-As Alzheimer’s research accelerates, new insights are coming to light all the time.
+As Alzheimer’s research accelerates, new insights are coming to light all the time.a

 Financial Planning after an Early-Onset Alzheimer’s Diagnosis